KookykraftMC/chococraft/readme.txt

-This is the official version of Torojimas Chococraft v3.0.3 for usage with minecraft 1.6.4.
-Chococraft has been originally created by EddieV and is now refactored and officially maintained by Torojima.
+﻿This is the official version of Torojimas Chococraft for usage with minecraft 1.7.10.
+Chococraft has been originally created by EddieV and is now refactored and officially maintained by Clienthax.

 This mod adds a mob called Chocobo to the game.
 This includes different coloured mob types with different attributes in their grown-up and juvenile form.